kristjan/sfusd_lunch/README.md

 ## Features

-- **Smart Downloading**: Automatically finds and downloads the correct PDF menu for the current month, even when multiple months are listed on the SFUSD website.
+- **Smart Downloading**: Automatically finds and downloads the correct PDF menu for the current and next month, even when multiple months are listed on the SFUSD website.
 - **AI-Powered Parsing**: Uses AI to parse the contents of the PDF, extracting dates and food items into a structured JSON format.
 Supports both Google Gemini (default) and OpenAI GPT-4o.
 - **Home Assistant Integration**: Adds the parsed lunch menu as daily events to a specified Home Assistant calendar (`calendar.lunch`).
 - **Idempotent**: The pipeline is designed to be run repeatedly.
 It intelligently skips expensive parsing and Home Assistant updates if the menu for the month has already been processed.